GeoscienceAustralia/terraform-ecs/README.md

 ### Using default

 The philosophy is that the modules should provide as much as possible of sane defaults.
 That way when using the modules it is possible to quickly configure them but still change when needed.
 That is also why we introduced something like a name 'default' as the default value for some of the components.
-Another reason behind it is that you don't need to come up with names when you probably might only have one cluster in your environment.
+Another reason behind it is that you don't need to come up with names when you probably might only have one cluster in your workspace.

 Looking at [ecs.tf](ecs.tf) might give you a different impression, but there we configure more things than needed to show it can be done.